 That’s why we tested over 15 goodwill letters to find out which one works best.
 We’ll provide the winning version to you 100% free!

 The goodwill forgiveness removal letter is not guaranteed to work every time, but it does work quite often, and it’s free.
 If you can successfully get a negative item removed from your credit, your credit score typically shoots up!.

 If it doesn’t work, you’ve lost nothing.
 It’s worth a try!

-If you write one that succeeds, please email it to us, and we may add it to our list.
-Just like Rochelle did here:
+If you write one that succeeds, please email it to us.
+We’d love to hear what worked for you!

 ⚠️ Please Read Before Using This Template!